reruo321/Java_Practice/Appendix/README.md

     2. Press Alt + Ctrl + F10 > Click '>' > Edit

 ## Not Working Breakpoints in Intellij IDEA?
-I experienced a little dumb troubles at the first time to use debugger in Intellij IDEA.
+I experienced a little dumb troubles for the first time to use debugger in Intellij IDEA.
 ### Disabled line breakpoint?
 You won't be able to toggle a line breakpoint on an empty line.